mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 19:15

-And the second type is, that we remove the roots of the weeds and even the seeds from the ground.
+And the second type [of zazen] is, that we remove the roots of the weeds and even the seeds from the ground.
 Weeds no longer grow.
 They are completely free from the [samsaric](glossary#samsara) world in the [Six Realms of Existence](glossary#six-realms-of-existence): hell, hungry ghost, fighting spirit, animal spirit, human beings, heavenly beings.
 But unfortunately, we weed out perfectly only on the ground of *our own property*, and we cherish a feeling of having reached the final goal.
 In other words ... by way of having done our final goal, we spent our whole life without considering others' life.

 So, by the practice of [zazen](glossary#zazen), it's possible to weed out even the seeds completely, and the weeds no longer grow.
 That means, some [Buddhism](glossary#buddhism) says, if you attain [enlightenment](glossary#enlightenment), which is the highest level of spiritual life ... then at that time, it's not necessary to come back to the human world.
 You can stay constantly in heaven.